-Does Medicaid Cover Braces in Colorado?
+Your Medicaid Orthodontist: Does Medicaid Cover Braces in Colorado?

-One of the most frequently ask question what your Colorado orthodontist faces is does medicaid cover braces?
-The answer to this question is very simple yet detailed.
 Yes, in the state of Colorado, your child can get braces with Medicaid if they are deemed medically necessary.
 If you are wondering about what kind of costs are associated with Medicaid, our Medicaid Orthodontist in Colorado will give you a free initial consultation to evaluate your orthodontic health.
 This is especially important if your child is covered by Medicaid, CHIP or TRICARE.
 Afterward, our Medicaid Orthodontist will help you get braces via Medicaid insurance.

 What Is Medicaid?
 What Does It Cover?